Animal Groups Warn of Ongoing Injuries, Cruelty during “Extreme Sporting” Events

 “These events show great disregard for animal welfare in pursuit of a cheap thrill and a profit,” said Stephen Wells, executive director of the Animal Legal Defense Fund.
 “For the well-being of the bulls, as well as the safety of the public, we are asking the court to stop the Great Bull Run.”

 ALDF and PETA are represented by in-house counsel and the law firm Evans & Page.

 ALDF was founded in 1979 with the unique mission of protecting the lives and advancing the interests of animals through the legal system.
 For more information, please visit aldf.org.

-Founded in 1980, PETA is the largest animal rights organization in the world, with more than 3 million members and supporters.
-PETA works through public education, cruelty investigations, celebrity involvement, protest campaigns, and more to spread the message that animals are not ours to eat, wear, experiment on, use for entertainment, or to abuse in any other way.
+Founded in 1980, People for the Ethical Treatment of Animals (PETA) is the largest animal rights organization in the world, with more than 6.5 million members and supporters.
+PETA works through public education, investigative newsgathering and reporting, research, animal rescue, legislation, special events, celebrity involvement, and protest campaigns.
 For more information, please visit PETA.org.